Teiid-Designer/teiid-designer/README.md

-# The Teiid Desgiern project
+# The Teiid Designer project

 ## Summary